 Our Lacanche range repair technicians have years of hands-on experience that allows them to quickly diagnose and repair any malfunction.
 Here are some of the most common Lacanche repair problems we repair.

+Why is my Lacanche oven not getting hot?
 There are several potential causes if your Lacanche oven won’t heat up.
 Here are a few of the most common problems:

 The gas igniter in your oven draws an electrical current to get hot enough to ignite the gas in the oven’s burner.
 If your igniter fails, your gas oven will not be able to light and heat properly.